Liuuuuuuuuuuuuuuuuuu/BDS-SDRSIM/README.md

 --nmea      NMEA GGA sentences
 ```

 Example path files are provided in the `examples/` directory.
-Usage:
+Each file
-The files contain one position per line at a 1 Hz rate.
-Coordinates are
+contains one position per line at 1 Hz.
+Coordinates may be ECEF XYZ in
-either ECEF XYZ in metres, latitude/longitude/height in degrees and
+metres, latitude/longitude/height in degrees and metres, or NMEA GGA
-metres, or NMEA GGA sentences.
+sentences.

 ```
 ./bds-sim --rinex BRDM00DLR_S_20251760000_01D_MN.rnx \